 - Mass Error Tolerance: Mass shift between different runs.
-Initially this should be set as twice as the mass error tolerance in database search.
+Initially this should be set as twice the mass error tolerance in database search.
 Later, by checking the M/Z shift distribution figure in the result, you can narrow the tolerance. - Retention Time Shift Tolerance: The retention time shift between different runs.
 Initially this should be set as the highest possible shift between runs.
 Later, by checking the RT shift distribution figure in the result, you can narrow the tolerance.

-The "Sample Groups" section allows you to arrange the samples into groups according to different experiment conditions.
+The "Sample Groups" section allows the users to arrange the samples into groups according to different experiment conditions.
 All available samples are listed on the left side of the panel.
-All of the selected samples in the left side list can be added to a new group in the group table by clicking or can be added to an existing group by clicking and selecting the group from the drop-down list.
+All of the selected samples in the left side list can be added to a new group in the group table by clicking and selecting the group from the drop-down list.
 Selected groups or selected samples in the group table can be removed by clicking for rearrangement of the samples.
 The groups are color-coded by the color column in the group table.
 These colors will be used in the heat map of the Summary view to distinguish the groups.